-ICL surgery (also known as Implantable Collamer or Implantable Contact Lens) is an alternative to Lasik.
-During the procedure, an eye doctor implants contact lenses permanently into your eyes.
+ICL surgery (also known as EVO Implantable Collamer or Interocular Contact Lens) is an alternative to Lasik.
+During the procedure, an eye surgeon who is specially trainedimplants contact lenses permanently into your eyes.

 When Would I Get ICL Surgery?

 If you are nearsighted, you can see things that are closer to you but struggle to focus on things that are far away.
 The farther an object is from you, the blurrier it appears.
 When your eye loses the ability to focus on objects, you need corrective treatment.
 Options include:

 - Lasik corrective surgery

 - ICL surgery